Chica da Silva: Biography

 Francisca da Silva de Oliveira was a parda woman born in Vila do Príncipe (nowadays Serro), in the north of the state of Minas Gerais, in Brazil between 1730 and 1735.
-Not unlike many other regions in Brazil, this region's population was slaves outnumbering whites by a large margin.
+Not unlike many other regions in Brazil, in this region the slave population outnumbered whites by a large margin.
 People in the town made a living either through gold or diamond mining.
 Francisca lived mainly in Arraial do Tijuco (nowadays known as Diamantina) and was the daughter of a Portuguese man, Antônio Caetano de Sá and an enslaved African woman, Maria da Costa, who was probably from the Gulf of Guinea or Bahia.
 The region of Minas Gerais was unique in that it had a fairly diverse population in comparison to other slave regions on the Brazilian coast, Caribbean, and the United States.

-Known as "Francisca parda" while enslaved, Francisca's first owner was Domingos da Costa, who was from Milho Verde.
+She was known as "Francisca parda" while enslaved, and her first owner was Domingos da Costa, who was from Milho Verde.
 After Costa, Francisca was sold to Sergeant Manuel Pires Sardinha, with whom she had her first son, Simão Pires Sardinha.
 Although Sardinha listed Simão as one of his heirs, Sardinha never officially declared paternity of Simão.
 Francisca's third master was João Fernandes de Oliveira, a diamond mine owner and mining Governor of Arraial do Tijuco, one of the richest persons of Colonial Brazil.
-Because Francisca later added "da Silva" as a surname, it is often incorrectly concluded that she was once owned by a José da Silva de Olivera.
-The name, however, was very common among the Portuguese at the time and offered a fresh start.
+Because Francisca later added "da Silva" as a surname, it is often incorrectly concluded that she was once owned by a José da Silva de Oliveira.
+The name, however, was (and still is) very common among the Portuguese and offered a fresh start.

 Sources suggest that Francisca was granted her freedom, either by José da Silva de Oliveira at the request of João Fernandes or that she was given her freedom directly by João Fernandes when he bought her from Pires Sardinha in 1753.
 After being granted her freedom, Chica officially changed her name to Francisca da Silva de Oliveira in order to erase her history as a slave.
 This was hugely beneficial for her son Simão Pires Sardinia who later in life was able hide his mothers slave ancestry and his status of being an illegitimate son in order to receive the prestigious Portuguese title knight of the Order of Christ.